fguo0805/ADS-Fall2023-Project4-MachineLearningFairness-Group6/README.md

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-Jingxuan Wang and Feiyu Guo work on the paper 5 prejudice remover regularizer Puqi Song, Haixin Shu, and Yoojin Lee work on the paper 4 Disparate Treatment & Disparate Impact
+Jingxuan Wang and Feiyu Guo work on the paper 5 prejudice remover regularizer.
+Puqi Song, Haixin Shu, and Yoojin Lee work on the paper 4 Disparate Treatment & Disparate Impact

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.